Kyriosity/read-write/README+/pencraft/README+/opuses/punchcard.md

 It's not about household magnets, short circuits, and solar flares.
 Punch cards will survive nuclear disasters and [gamma-ray bursts](https://en.wikipedia.org/wiki/Gamma-ray_burst).
 + They have a look&feel of data storage, easy to read<sup>🪢</sup> manually or with DIY device.
 + Eco-friendly and highly utilizable.\
-Even if the info remains unclaimed or safely copied, our heirs or other species may use the cards as our ancestors: bookmarks, pads, or fans.
+Even if the data remains unclaimed or safely copied, our heirs or other species may use the cards as our ancestors: bookmarks, pads, or fans.

 <sup>💾</sup> <sub>Prederemined by data density: there could be no mini and micro, or double side next.</sub>\
 <sup>📚</sup> <sub>As it happened with the Writing in centuries before Homer.</sub>\